Who abuses children?

 Key message: Contrary to other types of abuse, research suggests that a far greater number of child sexual abuse offences are perpetrated by adults who are not in a caregiver role.

-The core issue of emotional (or psychological) abuse is that it is a sustained pattern of verbal abuse and harassment by an adult that results in damaging a child's self esteem or social competence (Tomison & Tucci, 1997).
-Child protection substantiations of child emotional abuse have been higher than child physical abuse or sexual abuse in Australia (AIHW, 2010), however research on the characteristics of those who perpetrate emotional abuse has been less prominent.
+Child protection substantiations of child emotional abuse have been higher than child physical abuse or sexual abuse in Australia (AIHW, 2014), however research on the characteristics of those who perpetrate emotional abuse has been less prominent.
 The difficulties in researching emotional abuse stem from ongoing disagreements regarding definitions and measurement (Black, Smith Slep, & Heyman, 2001).
 For example, there is some debate over whether to make a distinction between emotional abuse (e.g., verbal abuse) and emotional neglect (e.g., ignoring).

 Violence between intimate partners with children is overwhelmingly a gendered issue with the vast majority of incidents involving a female victim and male perpetrator (ABS, 2005; Holt et al., 2008; Mulroney, 2003).
-The ABS Personal Safety Survey (2005) found that of the women who had experienced physical assault since the age of 15, 31% said they had been assaulted by their current or previous partner compared to 14.3% of men who had been assaulted by their previous or current partner.
-In a systematic review of prevalence studies looking at domestic violence against women, Alhabib, Nur and Jones (2010) concluded that violence against women has reached epidemic proportions in many societies.
+The ABS Personal Safety Survey (2005) found that of the women who had experienced physical assault since the age of 15, 31% said they had been assaulted by their current or previous partner compared to 14.3% of men who had been assaulted by their previous or current partner, and almost two-thirds of respondents (61%) said they had children in their care at the time of the relationship.
+Research in Australian courts found that 68% of cases in the Family Court of Australia and 48% in the Federal Magistrates court (now Federal Circuit Court) included allegations of children witnessing domestic violence (Moloney et al., 2007).
+In a systematic review of prevalence studies looking at domestic violence against women, Alhabib, Nur, and Jones (2010) concluded that violence against women has reached epidemic proportions in many societies.

 The reported prevalence of female perpetrators of intimate partner violence is low (Mulroney, 2003) and female perpetrators are often excluded from research due to small numbers.